react-static/react-static/docs/config.md

 ### `route`

-A route is an `object` that represents a unique location in your site and is the backbone of every React-Static site.
+A route is an `object` that represents a unique location in your site and is the backbone of every React Static site.

 It supports the following properties: